rogual/flexui/README.txt

             - Tabstrip element itself can be customized
         - Otherwise, custom UI and drop targets can be defined.

+Theming

+  Theming is by way of CSS -- see ui-example.html

+Caveats

+  Do not keep references to Spaces -- FlexUI removes Spaces all the time when it's reshuffling the tree and your references will become invalid very quickly.

 API Reference follows.